ssosnik/app-rating/README.md

 # Overview
-This project (app-rating) is Spring Boot Server with following functions:
+This project app-rating is Spring Boot Server with following functions:
 - Loading CSV files (app-ratings) to database.
 The operation is launched after a CSV file appears in the daily-csv-folder
 - Generating monthly reports (trending-apps).
 The operation is launched on the last day of every month after loading daily-csv file is completed.
 - Accessing data via REST end-points:
   - `GET /api/{appUuid}/avg` - computes average rating for and app in a period given by since/until dates
-  - `GET /api/top-apps/{ageGroup}` - return a list of top apps in a given age-group in a period given by since/until dates
+  - `GET /api/top-apps/{ageGroup}` - returns a list of top apps in a given age-group in a period given by since/until dates
 - Generation of random data by REST end-point:
-  - `POST /data-generator/random-data` - generate random data (apps, reviews) for manual tests
+  - `POST /data-generator/random-data` - generates random data (apps, reviews) for manual tests

 This project was written during a recruitment.
 Task specification in Polish is in docs/task.MD.pdf